There are many types of eye drop for glaucoma and they are grouped according to the way in which they work.

 5. Cholinergic agonists.
 This type of drop includes Pilocarpine.
 This drop improves the flow of fluid out of the eye through the conventional outflow pathway and has to be used three or four times a day.
 A gel preparation, Pilogel, can be used once at night.
 The drop makes the pupil small and possible side effects include headache or eye ache (this usually wears off), blurred vision and darkening of the vision.

 6. Combinations.
 Combinations of drops in the same bottle are available for patients who need more than one type of drop.
 These include Cosopt (Trusopt and Timoptol) and Xalacom (Xalatan and Timoptol).
+For a full list of combination drops please contact Sightline on: 01233 64 81 70.

 There are several different types of eye drop for glaucoma and your eye doctor may need to change your treatment until the right drop, or combination of drops, is found.